 The creek was given a Good rating because the site sampled showed evidence of relatively minor changes in ecosystem structure and function.
 There was evidence of human disturbance due to nutrient enrichment and the extent of weeds in the riparian zone but the stream provides habitat for a significant number of rare, sensitive and flow-dependent species.

-A diverse community of at least 47 species of macroinvertebrates was collected from the creek (27 species in autumn and 32 in spring), 0.8-5.6 m wide and up to 81 cm deep, in autumn and spring 2013.
-The creek consisted of deep pools connected by smaller areas of shallow, fast-flowing riffle habitats in both seasons sampled.
-The community was dominated by moderate numbers of amphipods (Austrochiltonia australis) in the pools and blackflies in the riffles.
-It also included smaller numbers of turbellarians, nematodes, mites, introduced (Physa and Potamopyrgus) and native snails (Glyptophysa and Angrobia), amphipods, shrimps, springtails, beetles, dixid flies, mosquitoes, biting midges, chironomids, waterbugs, mayflies, stoneflies and caddisflies.
-A number of rare and sensitive species were collected, including an amphipod (Family Perthiidae), mayflies (Atalophlebia australasica, Atalophlebia australis and Thraulophlebia inconspicua), blackflies (Austrosimulium furiosum, Simulium melatum and Paracnephia sp.), stoneflies (Illiesoperla mayi and Dinotoperla evansi) and caddisflies (Lingora aurata and Taschorema evansi).
-A range of species normally associated with flowing water were also collected, including the above- listed mayflies, stoneflies, caddisflies and blackflies, and another widely distributed blackfly (Simulium ornatipes) recorded from riffles in spring.
-The collection of such a rich assemblage of blackflies was particularly notable because few streams in the region support more than two different species in this group of insects.
+A diverse community of at least 53 species of macroinvertebrates was collected from the creek (35 species in autumn and 35 in spring), 5.5 m wide and more than 1 m deep, in autumn and spring 2016.
+The creek consisted of deep pools connected by smaller areas of shallow, fast-flowing riffle habitats in both sampling seasons.
+The community was dominated by large numbers of amphipods (Austrochiltonia australis), blackflies and leptophlebiid mayflies.
+It also included smaller numbers of turbellarians, introduced snails (Physiella and Potamopyrgus), springtails, beetles, biting midges, chironomids, waterbugs, stoneflies and caddisflies.
+A number of rare and sensitive species were collected, including an amphipod (Family Perthiidae), mayflies (Atalophlebia australasica and Thraulophlebia inconspicua), blackflies (Austrosimulium furiosum and Simulium melatum), stoneflies (Illiesoperla mayi and Dinotoperla evansi) and caddisflies (Triplectides similis and Taschorema evansi).
+A range of species normally associated with flowing water were also collected, including the above-listed mayflies, stoneflies, caddisflies and blackflies, and another widely distributed blackfly (Simulium ornatipes).
+Yabby holes were also seen along the wet banks of the stream.

-The sediments were dominated by detritus, filamentous algae (autumn) and cobble (spring), with smaller amounts of sand and silt also present.
-Samples taken from below the surface were grey to black silts and clays that released sulphide when tested in spring, indicating that the sediments were enriched with organic matter, anaerobic and lacking in oxygen for at least part of the year.
-There was no sign of any significant areas of bank erosion and no evidence that stock had recently accessed the creek near the site sampled.
+The sediments were dominated by detritus, with smaller amounts of sand, silt and clay present in the pools and cobbles and pebbles in the riffle sections.
+Some filamentous algae was noticed in the riffles in spring.
+Samples taken from below the surface were grey silts and clays that released sulfide, indicating that the sediments were enriched with organic matter, anaerobic and lacking in oxygen.
+There was some sign of bank erosion (<10 m) due to high flows down the channel in the past but no evidence of stock accessing and damaging the creek.

-There were extensive growths of filamentous algae recorded in autumn, when 10-35% of the channel was covered in Spirogyra.
-However, no filamentous algae was seen in spring, possibly due to the increased shading provided by new growth of deciduous trees; shading ranged from 30% in autumn to 70% in spring.
-Negligible amounts of phytoplankton were recorded during 2013 (chlorophyll a < 1 μg/L).
-Over 10% of the creek was covered by a range of aquatic plants, including submerged charophytes and emergent macrophytes (Cyperus, Phragmites, Triglochin and introduced Rorippa).
-The riparian zone consisted of introduced woody weeds (Willows and Blackberries) over a number of weedy grasses.
-The surrounding vegetation near the creek comprised areas of open tall woodland, planted gums and cleared paddocks that were not currently being cropped or grazed.
+Filamentous algae (Cladophora) covered 10-35% of the channel in spring.
+However, no algae was seen in autumn.
+Small amounts of phytoplankton were recorded during 2016 (chlorophyll a ranged from 0.46-2.45 μg/L).
+Over 10% of the creek was covered by a range of aquatic plants, including Cyperus, Isolepis, Juncus and Ranunculus.
+The riparian zone consisted of willows and blackberry bushes over weedy grasses.
+The surrounding vegetation near the creek comprised areas of dense woodland, with a weedy understorey.

 Special environmental features